ttepatti/tepatti.com/src/pages/blog/hello-world.md

 ## Really?
 What else??

-idk there's probably *italics* and lots of other fun stuff that I haven't discovered yet.
+There's probably *italics* and lots of other fun stuff that I haven't discovered yet.

+Now I've gotta get to blogging!